I’ve been testing out the best image optimization options for WordPress. This time around it is Kraken.io‘s turn.

 (Note: There is also an Optimization History tab, but it doesn’t register processes done using the WordPress plugin.)

 Pricing and Plans

-Kraken.io’s pricing is a bit different to its competitors.
+Kraken.io’s pricing is a bit different from its competitors.
 Optimus is a flat rate regardless of how many images you process.
 EWWW Image Optimizer Cloud is priced per image processed.
 WP Smush is free for the basic version, with the WP Smush Pro version using a monthly subscription model for the use of the plugin.

 Kraken.io’s pricing model is based on the amount of data processed.
 There are plans for 2GB of images a month for $9/month all the way up through 60GB a month for $79/month.
 All of the have overage rates if you need to process more data in a particular month.
-And if you pay yearly you get a discount equivalent to two months free.
+And if you pay yearly, you get a discount equivalent to two months free.
 You can find details here.

 It’s important to remember that your data usage applies not only to the image you upload but all of the thumbnails variants that WordPress generates as part of the upload process.

 You can use your API key on as many websites as you like.
 They’ll all draw from your consolidated account quota.

 Note: There is technically a free plan, but it doesn’t work with the WordPress plugin, so it’s not a practical option for WordPress users.
 It also has some other important limitations.